Good News 4 min read

 Dermot Kennedy Pledges €20,000 to Barretstown Children's Charity After Winning Radio Quiz

-Irish singer-songwriter Dermot Kennedy has pledged to donate €20,000 to the Barretstown children's charity after winning a radio quiz — a heartwarming act of generosity from one of Ireland's most beloved musicians that has been warmly received by fans and the charity sector alike.
+Irish singer-songwriter Dermot Kennedy has pledged to donate €20,000 to the Barretstown children's charity after winning a radio quiz on RTÉ 2FM — matching his €10,000 prize with his own money in a heartwarming act of generosity from one of Ireland's most beloved musicians that has been warmly received by fans and the charity sector alike.

 Background

 Barretstown is a registered charity based in County Kildare that provides free therapeutic recreation programmes for children and young people living with serious illness and their families.
-The charity, which is affiliated with the international Serious Fun Children's Network founded by actor Paul Newman, has helped over 60,000 children since its establishment in 1994.
-It relies entirely on donations and fundraising to deliver its programmes.
+The charity, which is affiliated with the international Serious Fun Children's Network founded by actor Paul Newman, has helped over 125,000 children and family members since its establishment in 1994 — including more than 17,000 individuals in 2023 alone.
+It relies entirely on donations and fundraising to deliver its programmes, with an annual operating budget of approximately €10 million.
+All of Barretstown's services are provided entirely free of charge to the children and families who attend.

 Key Developments

-Dermot Kennedy, the Dublin-born singer-songwriter known for hits including "Outnumbered," "Power Over Me," and "Giants," appeared on a radio quiz and won a cash prize.
-Rather than keeping the winnings, Kennedy pledged the full €20,000 to Barretstown, describing the charity's work as deeply important to him.
+In February 2026, Kennedy appeared on the "A-Z Quiz" on RTÉ 2FM Breakfast with Carl, Roz and Aisling, winning a cash prize of €10,000.
+Rather than keeping the winnings, he pledged the full amount to Barretstown — and then matched it with €10,000 of his own money, bringing the total donation to €20,000.
 The pledge was announced on social media and quickly went viral, with fans and fellow musicians praising Kennedy's generosity.

 Barretstown expressed its gratitude for the donation, noting that €20,000 would fund a significant number of camp places for children living with serious illness.
 The charity's CEO described Kennedy's gesture as "incredibly generous" and said it would make a real difference to the lives of children and families who benefit from Barretstown's programmes.
+The charity's celebrity ambassadors include mentalist Keith Barry, actor Barry Keoghan, Irish rugby players Tadhg Beirne, Gordon D'Arcy, and Mack Hansen, and broadcaster Kathryn Thomas.

 Why It Matters